evidenced-based treatment for obsessive-compulsive disorder

 • Whenever you hear a bump while driving, you wonder if you’ve hit someone with your car.
 You’re in a constant state of panic on whether you’ve accidentally hurt someone and find yourself replaying past events.
 You often wonder if you’ve said the wrong thing and if the other person is offended.
 You’re terrified of having these thoughts because you’re afraid they’ll come true.

-• You’ll mentally review past relationships to look for clues of your sexuality and look at videos and photos to see how you feel and react.
+• You’ll mentally replay past relationships to look for clues of your sexuality and look at videos and photos to see how you feel and react.
 The more you try to prove to yourself that you’re queer, the more confused you feel.

 • You’re in the thick of post-partum and are terrified of hurting your newborn baby.
 You’re won’t change your baby’s diaper and are exhausted from constantly checking to see if they are breathing.